 Biography

 Dr. Jessica Young Schmidt is an Associate Teaching Professor in the Department of Computer Science at North Carolina State University.
 Her primary responsibility is teaching undergraduate courses.
-Her teaching focus has been CSC116: Introduction to Computing – Java (CS1 for majors).
+Her teaching focuses have been CSC116: Introduction to Computing - Java (CS1 for majors) and CSC226: Discrete Mathematics for Computer Scientists.
 She has redesigned her CSC116 course delivery to include flipped lectures.
 To help students see the big picture of the course, she created and introduced a comprehensive exercise for students to complete during the final two weeks of the course.
-Her experience report about the comprehensive exercise earned Third Best Paper for the Experience Reports and Tools Track for the SIGCSE 2020 Technical Symposium.
+Her experience reports about the comprehensive exercise earned Third Best Paper for the Experience Reports and Tools Track for the SIGCSE 2020 Technical Symposium.
 Since Spring 2017, she has contributed to the department as an Accreditation (ABET) Manager.
 Her research interests are in computer science education and active learning in the classroom.

 Office Hours Calendar